Runthescript/tor-composer/README.md

 Using docker to protect your identity is already a great choice.
 The isolation that this provides your host machine is ideal for hosting hidden-services.
 You can remain safe so long as you follow this practical advice.

-> [!CAUTION]
+> [!CAUTION] > _Port Security_
-> Port Security
 > Please be advised this project does not require port forwarding.**If the machine you are running docker on can reach _http and https websites_, nothing is needed to be done.** To maintain isolation and network security please adhere to the following best practices below:
 >
 > - **DO _NOT_ forward any ports on your network!** This is not necessary to host onion services.
 >
 > - **DO _NOT_ open ports in the docker-compose file.** This is not recommended and could cause docker to no longer isolate the containers from the host.

-> [!IMPORTANT]
+> [!IMPORTANT] > _Meta Data_
-> Meta Data
 > Some may be concerned with leaving traceable data available in the browser for users to examine.
-This could lead to someone discovering idenitifiable information about you.
+This could lead to someone discovering identifiable information about you.
 You should remove all meta data from images before hosting them on your onion site.

 # Setup Instructions